askedrelic/journal/README.markdown

     $ journal "Task foo completed"

-and a `~/.journal/[CURRENT DATE].txt` file will be created using the current date, with a timestamp and your entry.
-Just continue to enter your tasks through the days and weeks and build a record of your work.
+and a `~/.journal/[DATE].txt` file will be created using the current date with a timestamp and your entry appended to that file.
+Keep entering your tasks you complete during the day and then you can quickly view your work at the end of the day.
+Or review what you did yesterday, just before your morning scrum meeting!
+Or review what you did last week, when you come back on Monday!
+Build a simple record of your work and gain better understanding of your work.

-The API for viewing and listing previous entries is currently a WIP, but you should be able to view specific entries for a day by using the flag `--view`.
+The API for viewing and listing previous entries is currently a WIP, but you should be able to view specific entries for a day by using the flag `--view|-v`.
 Short tags work with these dates.

     $ journal --view "yesterday"
     $ journal --view "12 days ago"